 Edition: Edition 1.0 Research

 Recommended Citation: "XI.A.
-Right to Work and to Just and Favorable Conditions of Work, Edition 1.0 Research."
+Right to Work, Edition 1.0 Research."
 In AI & Human Rights Index, edited by Nathan C. Walker, Dirk Brand, Caitlin Corrigan, Georgina Curto Rex, Alexander Kriebitz, John Maldonado, Kanshukan Rajaratnam, and Tanya de Villiers-Botha.
 New York: All Tech is Human; Camden, NJ: AI Ethics Lab at Rutgers University, 2025.
-Accessed March 17, 2025. https://aiethicslab.rutgers.edu/Docs/xi-a-work/.
+Accessed April 21, 2025. https://aiethicslab.rutgers.edu/Docs/xi-a-work/.